2024-learn/DevOps/DevopsBootcamp/artifactRepo-Nexus/notes.md

     - advantages:
       - saves the network bandwidth and time for retrieving components from remote on every request
       - gives a developer a single repository entrypoint
-  - __Hosted Repository:__ a repositiory that is the primary storage for artifacts and components.
+  - __Hosted Repository:__ a repository that is the primary storage for artifacts and components.
     - e.g. maven releases, nuget-hosted, maven-snapshots
     - use case: company owned components, everything developed within the company, all the apps, artifacts are stored in nexus hosted repo.
     - Java app in development and testing, the release goes in maven-snapshots.
 When the code is ready for production, the release is stored in maven-releases.